 Want an even better solution?
-Keep your hair short.
-It’ll save you a lot of time and water.
+Keep your hair trimmed.
+It’ll save you a lot of time, water, and shampoo.

 Groom Various Areas in Your Body

-Believe it or not, but grooming can help you stay clean.
-Here are some grooming tips to remember:
+Believe it or not, grooming can help you stay clean.
+Here are some tips to remember:

-- Keep head and facial hair short (less hair equals fewer parasites)
+- Keep head and body hair short (less hair equals fewer parasites)

 - Comb your hair daily

-- Trim fingernails and toenails, to prevent germs from hiding underneath
+- Trim fingernails and toenails to keep germs from hiding underneath

 - Stop biting your nails

-Does your bug out bag contain scissors, razors, and nail clippers?
-If not, you should consider adding these items.
+Does your bug out bag have scissors, razors, and nail clippers?
+If not, consider adding these personal hygiene products.

-When you have an injury, you should avoid activities that will unnecessarily expose it to pests or dirt.
+Avoid activities that will unnecessarily expose the wound to pests or dirt.
 It should also have room to breathe so that it can heal faster.